last updated: November 28, 2023

 the First Edition of the Tan Book (download as this material is not

-in the second edition); more material: these slides will not be covered in 2021:
+in the second edition); more material; these slides have not been covered since 2021:

 Some R Data Analysis Functions I; Some